moath00/Mastering-JavaScript-in-20-Days/Day8.md

 ### Asynchronous JavaScript:

 JavaScript is asynchronous language, it executes code line by line, doesn't execute next line before finishing the current line.
-I javascript we have setTimeout(function, timeInMilliseconds) used to execute function or code after delay in synchronous way.
+In JavaScript we have setTimeout(function, timeInMilliseconds) used to execute function or code after delay in synchronous way.
 Our core JavaScript engine has 3 main parts:
 - Thread of execution
 - Memory/variable environment
 - Call stack